Minnesota Division of the United States Fencing Association

 Section 6.
-The Historian shall read and understand the bylaws, pledge to uphold them and serve as the Chair of the Publicity Committee and Historical Committee.
-The Historian shall be responsible for the publication and distribution of the newsletter in all formats to all Division members.
+The Public Relations Director shall read and understand the bylaws, pledge to uphold them and serve as the Chair of the Publicity Committee and Historical Committee.
+The Public Relations Director shall be responsible for the publication and distribution of the newsletter in all formats to all Division members.

 Chapter VI – Elections

 Section 1.
 The Nominating Committee (as defined in Chapter VII, Sec.
-4) shall make the following nominations: at least one candidate for the office of President and at least one candidate for each of the offices of Vice President, Secretary, Treasurer, Historian and Candidates for USFA Congress equal in number to seats allocated to the Division based on current Division membership and USFA Bylaws.
-The Nominating Committee shall provide a report of their nominations to the Executive Committee and the Secretary will include said report in the notice of the Annual Division Meeting to the membership.
+4) shall make the following nominations: at least one candidate for the office of President and at least one candidate for each of the offices of Vice President, Secretary, Treasurer, and Public Relations Director.
+The Nominating Committee shall provide a report of their nominations to the Executive Committee and the Secretary will communicate said report to the membership.
 Additional nominations may be made from the floor during the Annual Division meeting.
 The nominee must accept the nomination either through written or verbal confirmation to the Secretary.

 Section 2.
 Election shall be by written ballot.
 A majority of votes cast by those present and voting shall elect the officers.
 If no nominee receives such majority, a re-ballot shall be taken on the nominees receiving the highest number of votes.